Federal Election Position

 SEN welcomes Electricity Planning announcement

 SEN welcomes the Labor Government's announcement of a long overdue electricity planning process in Western Australia.
-Our views on the Whole of System Plan and Distributed Energy Resources Roadmap are available through this media release.
+Our views on the Whole of System Plan and Distributed Energy Resources Roadmap are available through this media release, and this more detailed statement.
 [11 March 2019]

 SEN's recent contributions to the WA Energy Debate